17 Underrated Pizza Toppings

 Inspiration: Melanie Makes

-Kids—and kids at heart—have most likely wondered what pairing these two favorite meals together would taste like.
+Kids—and kids at heart—have most likely wondered what pairing hot dogs and pizza would taste like.
 So go ahead and put a chili cheese dog on your pizza.
-You can use ground beef chili in place of traditional tomato sauce, and hot dog coins as the stand-ins for the sausage and pepperoni.
-Crown it all in a layer of cheese, and it’s a super simple swap!
+You can use ground beef chili in place of traditional tomato sauce and hot dog coins as the stand-ins for the sausage and pepperoni.
+Crown it all in a layer of cheese, and it's a super simple swap!

 Inspiration: Paleo OMG's Biscuits and Gravy Pizza